Visiting the Maui Ocean Center

 Hawaii vacations open the door to whole new world, above and underneath the deep blue sea.
-While there is nothing like exploring Hawaii’s rich aquatic life by swimming, snorkeling or scuba diving, you can also enjoy a more intimate tour of the marine life by visiting the Maui Ocean Center in Maui.
-Whether you’re planning a romantic getaway or a family vacation, here are few great reasons why you should consider adding this fun activity to your list of things to do in Hawaii.
+There is nothing like exploring Hawaii’s rich aquatic life by swimming, snorkeling or scuba diving.
+If you love the ocean, you can also enjoy a more intimate tour of the marine life by visiting the Maui Ocean Center.
+Planning a romantic getaway or a family vacation?
+If so, here are few great reasons why you should consider adding this fun activity to your list of things to do on Maui.

 Get a Closer Look

-Although it is true that you can witness a broad array of fish and other marine animals simply by snorkeling at the beach, the Maui Ocean Center offers a rare look at some of the marine animals that are not often encountered face to face, such as moray eels, octopus, lobsters, sea horses, nocturnal fish and many others.
-You will also get to explore marine life you may not want to see in person, like hammerhead sharks and jellyfish.
-The Maui Ocean Center has more than 60 indoor and outdoor exhibits.
+It’s true that you can witness a broad array of fish and other marine animals simply by snorkeling at the beach.
+However, the Maui Ocean Center offers a rare look at some of the marine animals that are not often encountered.
+Such marine life includes: moray eels, octopus, lobsters, sea horses, nocturnal fish and many others.
+You can also explore marine life you may not want to see in person, like hammerhead sharks and jellyfish.
+The Maui Ocean Center has more than 60 indoor and outdoor marine exhibits.

-Even if you are a fish when it comes to exploring the debts of the Hawaiian ocean, viewing the marine life in person is just half the fun!
-The Maui Ocean Center is a giant educational source full of information about every fish, mammal, invertebrate,and reptile.
-Learn the scientific name of your favorite fish, what they eat, and how they live.
-You can also learn about the relationship between the ancient Hawaiian people and the Pacific Ocean by visiting the interesting “Hawaiian and the Sea” exhibit.
+When it comes to exploring the debts of the Hawaiian ocean, viewing the marine life in person is just half the fun.
+The Maui Ocean Center is full of information about every fish, mammal, invertebrate,and reptile.
+Learn the scientific name of your favorite fish, what they eat and how they live.
+You can also learn about the relationship between the ancient Hawaiian people and the Pacific Ocean.
+You can do this by visiting the interesting “Hawaiian and the Sea” exhibit.
 The Maui Ocean Center truly takes Hawaii travel to the next level.
-The center offer educational programs, including naturalist presentations, private tours, and Sea Talks,where you can listen to marine life and Hawaiian cultural experts speak.
+The center offers educational programs, including naturalist presentations and private tours.
+Also, there are Sea Talks,where you can listen to marine life and Hawaiian cultural experts speak.

-When booking your Hawaii trip on Panda Online, don’t forget to view our Hawaii vacation packages that include activity tickets to the Maui Ocean Center.
-It will ensure that you get to see Hawaii while remaining within your budget.
-This activity is also ideal for families with young children, because kids under the age of three can visit the center for free.
+While on Panda ® Online, don’t forget our Maui vacation packages that include activity tickets to the Maui Ocean Center.
+It will ensure that you get to see Maui while remaining within your budget.
+This activity is also ideal for families with young children.
+This is because kids under the age of three can visit the center for free.